-(i) initial or ongoing information system authorizations; (ii) continuous monitoring; or (iii) system development life cycle activities.
+Organizations assess security controls in organizational information systems and the environments in which those systems operations life cycle activities.
 Organizations ensure that security assessment results are current, relevant to the determination of security control effectiveness, and obtained with the appropriate level of assessor independence.
 Existing security control assessment results can be reused to the extent that the results are still valid and can also be supplemented with additional assessments as needed.
 Subsequent to initial authorizations and in accordance with OMB policy, organizations assess security controls during continuous monitoring.
 Organizations establish the frequency for ongoing security control assessments in accordance with organizational continuous monitoring strategies.
 Information Assurance Vulnerability Alerts provide useful examples of vulnerability mitigation procedures.
 External audits (e.g., audits by external entities such as regulatory agencies) are outside the scope of this control.